fzhurd/presentation-spark-101/README.md

 Presentation time is 40 mins

 ## Into the weeds
-Setting up a context like what is a context and why do we have to set it up ?
+1) Spark Context - Setting up a context like what is a context and why do we have to set it up ?
-1) Spark Context
 2) Spark Session
 3) DataFrame
              i) Manipulations